Indians in the New York metropolitan area: Food companies

-Deep Foods, founded in 1977 in New Jersey, is one of the largest Indian food companies in the US.
+Deep Foods, founded in 1977 and based in Union Township, New Jersey, is one of the largest Indian food companies in the US.
 Specializing in frozen Indian food, their products were sold in around 20,000 stores as of 2024.

 Biopharma companies

-Dr. Reddy's Laboratories, Aurobindo Pharma, and Biocon Biologics, all biopharmaceutical companies based in South India, have established North American headquarters in central New Jersey.
+Dr. Reddy's Laboratories, Aurobindo Pharma, Sun Pharma, and Biocon Biologics, all biopharmaceutical companies based in South India or Western India, have established North American headquarters in central New Jersey.

 IT Services companies

+Tata Consultancy Services U.S. headquarters is based in Edison, New Jersey, with offices in New York City.
 Cognizant is headquartered in Teaneck, New Jersey, while Wipro is based in East Brunswick, New Jersey.

 Culture

 New York City's annual India Day Parade, the world's largest Indian Independence Day parade outside India, marches down Madison Avenue in Midtown Manhattan.
 The parade addresses controversial themes, including racism, sexism, corruption, and Bollywood.

 The Hindu Temple Society of North America, representing Sri Maha Vallabha Ganapati Devasthanam is the oldest Hindu temple in the Western Hemisphere, in Flushing, Queens, above.
 Further east on Long Island, in Melville, one of the world's largest BAPS temples opened in October 2016;

 Swaminarayan Akshardham (Devnagari: स्वामिनारायण अक्षरधाम) in Robbinsville, Mercer County, New Jersey, inaugurated in 2014 as the world's largest Hindu temple, above.